MarkH817/lion-byte.com/src/projects/unl-igem-safety-case.md

   - React
 ---

 Generate safety case diagrams for the 2018 Collaboration Project with UNL's iGEM team.
-The diagrams were meant to encourage thoughts about the saftey portions of synthetic biology projects.
+The diagrams were meant to encourage thoughts about the safety portions of synthetic biology projects.